WenkeHuang/Encyclopedia-of-Artificial-Intelligence/Paper/Federated Learning/ICML2021/Federated Continual Learning with Weighted Inter-client Transfer.md

 $\sum||||^2_2$

-The final regularization term is used for retroac- tive update of the past task-adaptive parameters, which helps the task-adaptive parameters to maintain the original solu- tions for the target tasks, by **reflecting the change of the base parameter**.
+The final regularization term is used for retroactive update of the past task-adaptive parameters, which helps the task-adaptive parameters to maintain the original solu- tions for the target tasks, by **reflecting the change of the base parameter**.

 ## Conclusion